patmagee/patmagee.github.io/_posts/2020-05-11-intro-to-jdbi-and-spring.md

 With Jdbi you can provide a parameterized `SQL` string and  bind method arguments when the `SQL` is executed.
 There are two methods demonstrated above (however Jdbi provides many more binding approaches) `@Bind` and `@BindBean`.
 The `@Bind` annotation maps a method argument to a specific parameter in the `SQL`, whereas the `@BindBean` annotation will use the `getters` of a bean to bind all of its properties to matching parameters in the `SQL`.

 Finally, Jdbi provides simple approaches for mapping rows (even joined rows), into a desired bean or primitive type.
 The above example uses the `@RegisterBeanMapper(User.class)` annotation to tell Jdbi to convert the returned row into a `User` object, using the setter's that are present.
-Its important to note, that this does not Proxy the `User` class like Hibernate does, and the object you get back is a true POJO.
-If you require more control over how a bean is mapped Jdbi offers many additional strategies for doing row, column and collection level mapping.
+It's important to note, that this does not Proxy the `User` class like Hibernate does, and the object you get back is a true POJO.
+If you require more control over how a bean is mapped, Jdbi offers many additional strategies for doing row, column and collection level mapping.

 ## Setup A Controller